MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Utility/Invoke-WebRequest.md

 `Mozilla/5.0 (Windows NT 10.0; Microsoft Windows 10.0.15063; en-US) PowerShell/6.0.0` with slight
 variations for each operating system and platform.

-To test a website with the standard user agent string that is used by most internet browsers, use the properties of the [PSUserAgent](/dotnet/api/microsoft.powershell.commands.psuseragent) class, such as Chrome, FireFox, InternetExplorer, Opera, and Safari.
+To test a website with the standard user agent string that's used by most internet browsers, use the properties of the [PSUserAgent](/dotnet/api/microsoft.powershell.commands.psuseragent) class, such as Chrome, FireFox, InternetExplorer, Opera, and Safari.